geek-cookbook/geek-cookbook/manuscript/docker-swarm/traefik-forward-auth/keycloak.md

 ### Test

-Browse to <https://whoami.example.com> (_obviously, customized for your domain and having created a DNS record_), and all going according to plan, you'll be redirected to a KeyCloak login.
+Browse to <https://whoami.example.com> (_obviously, customized for your domain and having created a DNS record_), and all going according to plan, you'll be redirected to a Keycloak login.
 Once successfully logged in, you'll be directed to the basic whoami page.

 ### Protect services